contao/docs/docs/manual/administration-area/edit-data-records.en.md

 **Remove selected values:** The newly selected values (if available) are removed from the existing values.
 Our page with the groups *Piano Students* and *Violin Students* would have only the group *Piano Students* after saving.

-**Overrride existing entries:** The existing values are deleted and replaced by the newly selected values.
+**Override existing entries:** The existing values are deleted and replaced by the newly selected values.
 So after saving, our page would have only the group *Violin Students*, no matter which groups were previously assigned.

 ## Different versions of a record